gi1mic/gmc320/README.md

 Note: There is no parameter checking, so if you get anything wrong the add-on will not start.

 # Homeassistant configuation
-Add the following to your configuration.yaml file changing the unit serial number to match the one returned by your device (this is reported in the logs) :
+Add the following to your configuration.yaml file changing the unit serial number to match the one returned by your device (this is reported in the logs).
+The cpm value is probably the only one most people need, the rest are there just because they are reported back by the hardware:

 ```
 mqtt: